-As an American couple without children in Germany, my husband and I didn't notice any difference in how Father's Day was celebrated until a few years ago.
-Occasionally you see a group of wild men traveling by beer bike or being rowdy in Berlin bars, but I just figured that was the usual stag party rolling through the city.
+As an American in Germany, I didn't notice a difference in how Father's Day was celebrated until a few years ago.
+Occasionally you see a group of men traveling by beer bike or rowdy dudes in Berlin bars, but I just figured that was the usual stag party rolling through the city.
 It wasn't until we heard someone mention Männertag ("Men's Day") that we connected these raucous events with a holiday.

 When is Father's Day in Germany?

-While celebrations are strictly men only, it is open to any male with Männlichkeitswahn (machismo) and a desire to indulge in their caveman side.
+While celebrations are generally men only, it is not really limited to fathers.
+Any male with männlichkeitswahn (machismo) and a desire to indulge in their caveman side can participate in Vaterstag.

 - Indulge in the drinks, eats, and atmosphere of Germany's many biergartens

-- Bike tour with a Bollerwagen (wagon) of booze or by beer bike
+- Group bike ride with a bollerwagen (hand wagon) of booze or by beer bike

 - Reserve spots in a beer hall for your group to drink and sing your way through the day

 - Gather in a park with games like Boules, a grill and crates of beer, schnaps and mixers

 If you'd like to honor your father, gifts are of course appreciated.
 Something as simple as a call is expected, or you can get crafty.
 Better yet, buy papa a German beer to fit the spirit of the holiday.